 The Company is a party to various contracts by virtue of its relationship with certain talent.
 The various contracts contain terms and conditions which require the revenue and the associated talent cost to be recognized on a straight-line basis over the contract period.
-The Company is also a party to product licensing agreements with a talent it previously represented.
-Under the product licensing agreements, the Company will either earn a commission based on a certain percentage of the royalties earned by the talent or earn royalties from the licensee that is based on a certain percentage of net sales, as defined.
-The Company recognized revenue from product licensing agreements of approximately \$180,000 and \$1,252,000 for the years ended December 31, 2013, and 2012, respectively.
+The Company was a party to product licensing agreements with a talent it previously represented.
+Under the product licensing agreements, the Company earned a commission based on a certain percentage of the royalties earned by the talent or earned royalties from the licensee that was based on a certain percentage of net sales, as defined.
+The Company recognized revenue from product licensing agreements of approximately \$0 and \$180,000 for the years ended December 31, 2014 and 2013, respectively.